STATUTES FOR KARONGA DIOCESE FINANCE COUNCIL

-- The Authority to see the organisation of the entire administration of Ecclesiastical goods by issuing special instructions.
+- It is the Bishop’s responsibility to ensure that there is a proper organisation of the entire administration of goods of the Church by issuing special instructions.

 Canon 1284 –

-- All administrators are bound to fulfil their office with the diligence of a good house holder.
+- Fulfil their office with the diligence of a good house holder.

 - Seek accurately and at the proper time the income and produce of goods, guard them securely and expend them in accordance with the wishes of the founder or lawful norms.